tanknft/cardano-stake-pool-guides/1-secure-the-servers.md

 ```

 In the end two files should be created inside C:\Users\ **your_windows_user**

 Open the file you created that ends as .pub with a notepad

-Now back to the server, run the following commands
+Now back to the server, run the following commands:

-Transfer the public key to your remote node.
-Update the **keyname**.

 ```bash
 ssh-copy-id -i $HOME/.ssh/<keyname>.pub cardano@server.public.ip.address